muchimi/JoystickGremlinEx/docs/index.md

 ## What is GremlinEx?

-GremlinEx is a universal controller integrator: it allows you to take input from multiple hardware devices from different manufacturers connected to a local machine, or a remote machine, such as joysticks and HID controllers, OSC (Open Source Control), MIDI, Keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
+GremlinEx is a universal game/simpit controller integrator: it allows you to take input hardware devices from different manufacturers connected to a local machine, or those connected on a remote machine, such as joysticks, panels,  and HID game controllers, Audio-Visual hardware and software that supports OSC (Open Source Control), MIDI, keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
+GremlinEx maps this input to a simplified and consolidated set of outputs, and it is vendor agnostic.
+GremlinEx also has the ability to directly send data to Microsoft Flight Simulator via the SimConnect API.

+Gremlin supports glass surfaces (touch screens), hardware panels like StreamDeck, and even MIDI control panels and works well with tools like Bitfocus Companion and Open Stage Control.

-The audience for this tool is anyone looking to easily integrate multiple hardware devices from joysticks to control panels and map it to a game.
-GremlinEx supports can be used to map simpits to flight simulators and other simulation game that rely on a lot of inputs.
-Gremlin supports glass surfaces (touch screens), hardware panels like StreamDeck, and even MIDI control panels.
+The audience for GremlinEx is anyone looking to easily integrate multiple hardware input devices from joysticks to control panels and map it to a game without having to use proprietary vendor software.
+GremlinEx includes a rich set of mapping tools for the transformations, from joystick curve editing to conditional output, modes and management of profiles.

 A more detailed look at features supported by GremlinEx can be found in the [overview section](overview.md) of the documentation.